-MIRACLE can be used in those patient cases where the surgeon wants to assess the quality of cartilage lesion and the result will determine his/her further action.
-At the present moment, the MIRACLE consortium has identified post-traumatic assessment due to sport or accident injury as the most promising case for MIRACLE use. the identification of different patient and risk groups has not been easy.
+MIRACLE can be used in those patient cases where the surgeon wants to assess the quality of cartilage lesion to determine his/her further action.
+At the present moment, the MIRACLE consortium has identified post-traumatic assessment due to sport or accident injury as the most promising case for MIRACLE use.
+The identification of different patients and risk groups has not been easy.
 Information would be valuable, for example when assessing who would benefit from a specific form of treatment.
 In the future, it may become easier to better evaluate those belonging to risk groups and also to give recommendations on exercising and other life-style-related matters.
 It is essential to develop new ways of predicting the evolution of diverse situations.